open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 [Histogram](#histogram) data point, used to convey a population of recorded measurements in a compressed format.
-ExponentialHistogram compresses bucket boundaries using an exponential formula, making it suitable for conveying high-resolution data using a relatively large number of buckets.
+ExponentialHistogram compresses bucket boundaries using an exponential formula, making it suitable for conveying high dynamic range data with small relative error, compared with alternative representations of similar size.

 Statements about `Histogram` that refer to aggregation temporality, attributes, and timestamps, as well as the `sum`, `count`, and